davidka7/knd-react/README.md

-# Youtube Playlist client
+# Plany Boat client

-A playlist-management tool for YouTube streaming which minimizes video ad interference.
+A project management.

 ![Image]()

 ## Features

-The user can make an account, create a playlist, search videos from Youtube, and  add the video into that playlist.
+The user can ...

 ## Authors